curityio/dynamic-user-routing/README.md

 - Sign in as 'testuser.eu' or 'testuser.us' with password 'Password1'
 - Verify from logs that you are being routed to the correct Curity instance

-OAuth tools shows that Authorization codes and Access Tokens are Wrapped Tokens.\
+Authorization Codes, Access Tokens and Refresh Tokens are configured to use a Wrapped Token format.\
-These are confidential JWTs that allow gateways to route requests based on the zone claim.
+These are confidential JWTs that allow reverse proxies to route requests based on the zone claim.

 ## Separated User Data